barricklab/breseq/src/doc/installation.rst

 But the exact way to do this may depend on your system.
 You may also want to similarly update your $MANPATH, $CPPFLAGS, $LD_FLAGS, etc. Now you should be able to invoke |breseq| commands once you open a new terminal window.

 Method 3.
-Development source code
+GitHub source code
 +++++++++++++++++++++++++++++++++

 If you are working with a development version of |breseq| cloned from the `GitHub code repository <https://github.com/barricklab/breseq>`_, then you will need to run some additional commands and have other tools installed on your system in order to get it to compile or work with the XCode project.